luoyunan/DTINet/README.md

 - Run `run_DTINet.m`: predict drug-target interactions, and evaluate the results with cross-validation.

-**Note:** See the "Tutorial" section below for a detailed instruction on how to specify parameters of DTINet, or how to run DTINet on you own dataset.
+**Note:** See the "Tutorial" section below for a detailed instruction on how to specify parameters of DTINet, or how to run DTINet on your own dataset.

 ### Supplementary Information
 #### `supplementary/` directory